xixianykus/mk/content/blog/2019-12-02-getting-there.md

  Choose ready in order to publish.
 Then you can press the publish dropdown and choose *publish now*.

 **NB.
 These buttons are not visible until saved.**

+## Things to do with the CMS

+1. Get the other pages working
+2. Remove the date from the slugs
+3. Get tags and categories working - choose the right widget
+4. Custom CSS for CMS